-Ask your child's teacher what, if any, additional tests are administered at the school level (such as STAR Reading or Accelerated Reader) This list does not include every unit assessment and quiz.
+Ask your child's teacher what, if any, additional tests are administered at the school and class level (such as common quarterly assessments).
+This list does not include every unit assessment or quiz.
 Some students receive additional testing based on need.